books

 -Gilders' Wax

 For the production of various colorings of gold in fire gilding, the respective places are frequently covered with so-called gilders' wax.
-These consist of mixtures of various chemicals which have ...
+These consist of ...

 -Grafting Wax